 Here are some low-cost solutions for increasing your cash flow this spring and summer.

-Now that Old Man Winter has hit the road, small businesses can increase cash flow this spring and summer by implementing four affordable marketing tactics while spending very little, including: leveraging community events, partnering with complementing businesses, launching a spring promotion and tailoring sales messages to include spring solutions.
+Now that Old Man Winter has hit the road, small businesses can increase cash flow this spring and summer by implementing four affordable marketing tactics while spending very little, including using community events, partnering with complementing businesses, launching a spring promotion, and tailoring sales messages to include spring solutions.

 The great advantage to this marketing tactic is that the town takes care of increasing awareness of the event by posting banners around town, advertising, publicity, etc. You simply dovetail on the awareness.

 As the seasons change, you need to consider how your customers perceive your products and services.
-They may misappropriately categorize your products or services as “off season,” diminishing your sales.
+They may incorrectly categorize your products or services as “off-season,” diminishing your sales.
 Instead, take control of your sales messages and position your solutions to match the time of year.